 I thought about my history and what it took for me to get over that.
 At one point in time, I realized I was more outgoing than others.
 Even though it was never a fear of mine, I can still think of a couple of different milestones, or experiences I’ve had that helped me become as approachable as I am.

 Like I said, as a kid, I was already very outgoing and very approachable.
 I didn’t see an enemy in every room.
 I would come up and talk to everybody probably to the point where it scared my mom because most parents like their kids to be afraid of strangers and I was never, ever afraid of a stranger.

-In high school I joined the marching band where we did many public performances.
+In high school I joined the marching band where we did several public performances.
 It was part of the job to be boisterous and outgoing in order to attract the attention of the judges and others in the world of competition.
 I’m not sure if that ever really helped, but I’m sure it contributed to the evolvement of my personality.

 Once I joined the military, a friend and I picked up a side job as disc jockeys.
 This meant we had to be on a microphone, talking to a large group of people, on a regular basis.
 Most of them sober, but a good chunk of them were also intoxicated.
 We always had to be entertaining.
 We always had to introduce events.
 We always had to basically make people enjoy their time with us, in between playing music.
 Everyone would come out to see us, to have a drink, and to get away from the stress of life.
 It was very important that we talked on a regular basis.
 I really got comfortable with speaking in public and realized that I wasn’t so much concerned about making mistakes as I was making sure people had a great time.